howlomogo/games-gql/README.md

 User can add / amend a game to the database

-Extensions:
-Add user log in
-User can save games they like and have a (my list of games) Add moderator (Only moderator can add games)

 Types
 - Game
 id (This can be created by mongodb)